mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Hide stick: Enable to hide stick on full screen mode.

--Define Keys.
-Let you define or map the HW keys to emulator controls.
-(Xperia Play and any other devices with physical keyboards users should configure their buttons or keys here).
-If a gamepad is auto detected, you should disable autodetection to redefine buttons.

--Defaults Keys.
-Restore key mappings to defaults.

--External Controller
+-Animated.
+Animates ON/OFF DPad/Stick.
+Disable to for better performance.

+-Vibrate.
+Enable/Disable to let device vibrate when buttons or dpad/stick is touched.

+-Digital Dead Zone: Enable/Disable a deadzone on DPAD touch center.
+It could be better for some games.
+Disable if you don't like it.

+-Analog Dead Zone: Select the deadzone amount on stick touch center.

+EXTERNAL CONTROLLER:

+-Mode

    * Keyboard or IME.
 Select this value to use an external keyboard or devices based on keyboard IMES like WiiController.
-   * GamePad autodetection.
-Plug and play detection of many USB / Bluetooth gamepads.
-Support of multiple gamepads.
+   * Controller autodetection.
+Plug and play detection of many USB / Bluetooth controllers.
+Support of multiple controllers.
    * Original iCade.
 Select this value to use iON's iCade controller.
 You should be bluetooth paired before.
    * iCP, Gametel or iCade compatible.
 Select this value to use an iCade compatible layout.
 Controller should be configured on iCade mode.

+-Define Keys.
+Let you define or map the HW keys to emulator controls.
+(Xperia Play and any other devices with physical keyboards users should configure their buttons or keys here).
+If a gamepad is auto detected, you should disable autodetection to redefine buttons.

+-Defaults Keys.
+Restore key mappings to defaults.

--GamePad automap options: Let you define the Thumbs or L1,L2 buttons behaviour when a GamePad is autodetected.
+-Automap options: Let you define the Thumbs or L1,L2 buttons behaviour when a GamePad is autodetected.

+-Warn on exit: Enable it to warn when you press the exit button in the external controller (GamePad) when gaming.

--GamePad disable right stick: Disable right stick when it is autodetected.
+-Disable right stick: Disable right stick when it is autodetected.

--Touch lightgun: Enable to tap on touchscreen as a lightgun.
-First finger is main fire.
-Second finger when first finger is pressed is alternate fire.

--Animated.
-Animates ON/OFF DPad/Stick.
-Disable to for better performance.

--Vibrate on keypress.
-Enable/Disable to let device vibrate when buttons or dpad/stick is touched.

--Touch Type:

-     * Digital (DPAD).
-The controller is a digital DPAD.
-Some games need it or are better suited for this kind of controller.
-     * Digital Stick (Old One).
-This is the old one faked analog stick.
-     * Analog-Digital.
-(Performance).
-The controller is a full analog stick, MAME map it to a digital stick if needed.
-It's painted for performance.
-     * Analog-Digital (Pretty).
-The controller is a full analog stick.

--Stick Type: limits the joystick's range of motion: 8-way,4-way,2-way The most common reason to use a gate in an actual arcade setting is the retrofitting of an older machine that is not compatible with  a new 8-way stick.
-A classic example of this is Pac-Man.
-The game was originally designed for a 4-way stick, and is programmed  to respond only when a new input occurs.
-If the user is holding the stick in the down position, then suddenly makes a motion  to move to the right, what often happens is that the stick first moves into the down-right diagonal, which the game  does not recognize as new input since down is still being held.
-However, right is also now considered held, and when the user  completes the motion to move right, it is also not a new input, and Pac-Man will still be moving down.

--Digital Touch Dead Zone: Enable/Disable a deadzone on DPAD touch center.
-It could be better for some games.
-Disable if you don't like it.

--Button B as Autofire: If enabled, press B to switch autofire on/off.

--Analog Touch Dead Zone: Select the deadzone amount on stick touch center.

--Analog GamePad Dead Zone: Select the deadzone amount on external GamePad analog nubs.
+-Analog Dead Zone: Select the deadzone amount on external GamePad analog nubs.

--P4,P3,P2 as P1.
-Send Player 1 input data to Player2,3,4 so you can use the 2-4 players at the same time.
-Funny :).
-It makes some weird problems with some roms like D&D.

--Save-Load Combo: Enable it to press START+R1 to load a game and START+R2 to save a game.
+TILT CONTROLLER

 -Tilt sensor.
 Enable to use tilt sensor.